rikosintie/Discovery/docs/Helper-scripts.md

 ```

 If you have a need for this information great, if not just ignore it.

-Aruba CX has its own separate script, cx-arp.py, since its raw `show arp` format and invocation are different enough that it isn't part of this merge.

 #### Running the port-map.py script